rtyle/artlight/README.md

 ## Construction

-The PCB components were soldered on their respective microprocessor boards.
+The PCB components were soldered on their respective boards.
-When powered by USB, the 5V power jumper must first be removed.
+When Huzzah32 is powered by USB cable, the 5V power jumper must first be removed.

+### Nixie Tube Clock Construction

+For structural integrity, use a thick (>= 2.0mm) PCB.
+Order PCB with a solder paste stencil.
+Use the stencil to distribute solder paste for all components under the nixie tubes and solder them with a hot air gun.
+Solder all other components individually, as appropriate.
+Press in pin sockets and solder from the bottom.
+Mount nixie tubes and place PCB on acrylic pedestals.

-### Clock Construction
+### Wall Clock Construction

 The microprocessor board is mounted on the back of the art with its luminosity sensor peeking through a hole drilled in the center.
 Power is routed and split between the microprocessor and 12 o'clock ray boards.